Bayesian Image Analysis in Fourier Space: BIFS Properties

 \subsection{Resolution invariance}

-Specifying the prior in Fourier space leads to easy translation of the priors for changes in image resolution.
-When increasing resolution in image space by factors of two, the central region of the Fourier transform at higher resolution corresponds very closely to that of the complete Fourier transform at lower resolution; they correspond to the same spatial frequencies within the field of view.
+Specifying the prior in Fourier space allows straightforward adjustment to the prior when image resolution is changed to retain the same properties over the field of view for frequencies that can be specified at both resolutions.
+When increasing resolution in image space by factors of two, the central region of the Fourier transform at higher resolution corresponds very closely to that of the complete Fourier transform at lower resolution; because they correspond to the same spatial frequencies within the field of view.
 The lower resolution image is very close to a band-limited version of the image at higher resolution.
 Note that this is only approximate as the increased resolution can slightly alter the magnitude of the measured Fourier components whose frequency is significantly lower than that of the resolution.
 However, this effect can be bounded by the ratio of the maximum resolution to that of the wavelength of the measured frequency so is typically quite small.
 This small change in magnitude will remain small in the posterior estimate when the parameter function is continuous.

 When the resolution increases but not by a factor of two, the same approach of matching parameter functions over the frequency range can still be applied.
 However, there will no longer be a direct match of points over the lower frequencies and therefore there will be a less perfect match of the prior distributions overall.